ChiChou/bagbak/README.md

 ## FAQ

+WatchOS related files may cause reinstallation failure, so we'll skip such files by default.

+To preserve WatchOS binaries, use `--keep-watch` switch.

 ### `frida.NotSupportedError: unexpected error while probing dyld of target process`

 Double click home, swipe up to kill the App, retry